 AGENCY: Federal Deposit Insurance Corporation (FDIC).

-ACTION: Proposed rule.
+ACTION: Final rule.

-SUMMARY: The FDIC proposes to amend its regulations governing the public disclosure of information to reflect recent changes to the Freedom of Information Act (FOIA) as a result of the enactment of the Electronic Freedom of Information Act Amendments of 1996 (E-FOIA).
-Among other things, this proposed rule implements expedited and "multi-track" FOIA processing procedures; implements the processing deadlines and appeal rights created by E-FOIA; and describes the expanded range of records available to the public through the FDIC's Public Reading Room and the FDIC's Internet World Wide Web page.
+SUMMARY: The FDIC is amending its regulations governing the public disclosure of information to reflect recent changes to the Freedom of Information Act (FOIA) as a result of the enactment of the Electronic Freedom of Information Act Amendments of 1996 (E-FOIA).
+Among other things, this final rule implements expedited and "multitrack" FOIA processing procedures; implements the processing deadlines and appeal rights created by E-FOIA; and directs the public to the expanded range of records available through the FDIC's Internet World Wide Web (www) page.